signalogic/SigSRF_SDK/mediaTest_readme.md

 In the above command lines, eight (8) coCPU cores are specified, although the free demo is limited to one coCPU core per instance.
 The coCPU clock rate can be set from 1 to 1.6 GHz (-f1000 to -f1600 in the command line).

-Below is a screen capture showing side-by-side comparison of the NB output with the 3GPP reference waveform:
+Below is a screen capture showing overlay side comparison of the NB output with the 3GPP reference waveform:

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/EVS_NB_compare_screen_cap.png?raw=true "EVS NB comparison between coCPU fixed-point and 3GPP reference fixed-point")

+Note the small differences due to coCPU optimization for high capacity applications.
+These differences do not perceptually affect audio quality.

 ## Frame Mode Tests